s1419431/COMP8090SEF-Project-Task-2/README.md

 # Heap and Heap Sort (COMP8090SEF Project Task 2)

+This is a COMP8090SEF course project Task 2.
 In this repository, it contains a simple implementation of a **min-heap** data structure and the **heap sort** algorithm in Python.

 ## 1. Files